 Well, babies or infants have to be in one extra layer as you are wearing.
 Suppose you are wearing a single layer, add one more for your infant.

 Please consider the following factors when you dress them up.
-During the summer and winter season, the temperature inside the car and outside should be in your consideration.
+During the summer and winter seasons, the temperature inside the car and outside should be in your consideration.

 Read more